MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/call-logging.md

 ## Fields that don't have values in the Phone Calls form

-You may notice that certain fields in the **Phone Calls** form don't have any displayed values.
-These include the following fields:
+You may notice that certain fields in the **Phone Calls** always appear empty (don't have displayed values).
+This includes the following fields:

 - Call From
 - Call To